aseemanand/pycatcher/README.md

 ### **1. Seasonal-Decomposition Based Anomaly Detection**

+Seasonal decomposition algorithms (Classical; STL; MSTL) requires at least 2 years of data, otherwise we can use simpler methods (Inter Quartile Range (IQR); Moving Average method) to detect outliers.

 #### **Detect Outliers Using Classical Seasonal Decomposition**
 For datasets with at least two years of data, PyCatcher automatically determines whether the data follows an additive or multiplicative model to detect anomalies.